 What do we mean by a "pattern", exactly?
 In particular, people often get the idea that MVPA is special because it's sensitive to cases where nearby voxels might encode the stimulus in opposite directions.
 This intuitively fits with the image above.

-Thus, even considering one voxel at a time, you can still pick up *the same pattern* of positive and negative encoding shown in the colorful image above.
+So, even considering one voxel at a time, you can still pick up the pattern of positive and negative encoding shown in the colorful image above.

-What MVPA does is to trade spatial resolution for statistical sensitivity.
-By combining the reports of multiple (usually adjacent) voxels, more information about the variable of interest (e.g., faces vs. houses) is pooled together.
-The tradeoff is that we don't know which of our voxels really contain information about faces and houses.
+One thing MVPA does do is sacrifice spatial resolution to gain sensitivity.
+By including multiple voxels, more information about the variable of interest (e.g., faces vs. houses) is pooled together.
+The tradeoff is that we don't know which voxels in that pool contain information about faces and houses.

-To make this more concrete, consider multiple regression, a powerful tool for multi-voxel analysis.
+Consider multiple regression, a typical MVPA approach.
 Our prediction of the response y (e.g., faceness vs. houseness) is related to:

 beta_1 * voxel_1 + beta_2 * voxel_2 + ... + beta_n * voxel_n

-A weighted average can be much better than a prediction from a single voxel.
-But there's no extra "pattern" information here!
+A weighted average can be much better than a prediction from a single voxel - but there's no magical "pattern" information.

-We said above that we can use support vector machines on single voxels.
-We can go further and use most of the multi-voxel toolkit to analyze single voxels, including representational similarity analysis.
-For example, here's a representational dissimilarity matrix constructed from a single MEG sensor (since I have these data handy):
+Conversely, you can use many of the methods typically applied to MVPA to analyze single voxels, including representational similarity analysis.
+For example, here's a representational dissimilarity matrix constructed from real data from a single MEG sensor:

-The picture changes if we permit nonlinear effects in our multi-voxel model.
-In the nonlinear case, our multi-voxel analysis can detect encodings that are completely invisible to single voxel analyses, like this one:
+MVPA does bring some extra benefits if we allow for nonlinearities.
+Multi-voxel analysis can detect encodings that are invisible to single voxel analysis, like this one:

-[Technical side note - linear classification, unlike linear regression, could perform above chance on these example data, by drawing a boundary that puts all the blue points on one side, and half of the red points on the other side.
-This is because classification is a non-linearity where we don't penalize the incorrectly classified red points for being farther from the boundary.]
+(2D linear classification, unlike 2D linear regression, could perform above chance on these example data, by drawing a boundary that puts all the blue points on one side, and half of the red points on the other side.)